FreeAgent Central Limited Standard Framework Agreement

 - 3.5 The Partner shall indemnify FreeAgent in respect of any losses, liabilities, damages, costs and expenses that may arise from a failure by the Partner and its staff, to comply with its obligations under this clause 3 and, where relevant, as a result of the Partner making the Third Party Services available.
 FreeAgent undertakes to use reasonable endeavours to mitigate its losses, liabilities, damages, costs and expenses that may arise from a failure by the Partner and its staff to comply with its obligations under this clause 3 and, where relevant, as a result of the Partner making the Third Party Services available.

-- 3.6 The Partner acknowledges that FreeAgent may need to contact the Users from time to time and accordingly the Partner shall promptly provide FreeAgent, from time to time, any and all reasonably requested contact details relating to such Users.
-The Partner shall ensure such Users consent to FreeAgent using their details and contacting them from time to time for various purposes relating to the Services, including without limitation, advising Users of updates to the Services and notifying them of scheduled downtime and maintenance of any Services.
+- 3.6 The Partner acknowledges that FreeAgent may need to contact the Users from time to time and accordingly the Partner shall promptly provide FreeAgent, any and all reasonably requested contact details relating to such Users.

 4. Intellectual Property Rights